veronicatesei/hcl-universal-orchestrator-chart/README.md

 - Accepting the license agreement

-The licence parameter determines whether the licence agreement is accepted or not.
+The license parameter determines whether the license agreement is accepted or not.
 Supported values are `accept` and `not accepted`.
 To accept the license agreement, set the value as:

     global.license: accept